cofi/py-tutorial-de/english-sources/classes.rst

        .
        <statement-N>

+For most purposes, in the simplest cases, you can think of the search for attributes inherited from a parent class as depth-first, left-to-right, not searching twice in the same class where there is an overlap in the hierarchy.
-For old-style classes, the only rule is depth-first, left-to-right.
-Thus, if an attribute is not found in :class:`DerivedClassName`, it is searched in :class:`Base1`, then (recursively) in the base classes of :class:`Base1`, and only if it is not found there, it is searched in :class:`Base2`, and so on.
+Thus, if an attribute is not found in :class:`DerivedClassName`, it is searched for in :class:`Base1`, then (recursively) in the base classes of :class:`Base1`, and if it was not found there, it was searched for in :class:`Base2`, and so on.

-(To some people breadth first --- searching :class:`Base2` and :class:`Base3` before the base classes of :class:`Base1` --- looks more natural.
-However, this would require you to know whether a particular attribute of :class:`Base1` is actually defined in :class:`Base1` or in one of its base classes before you can figure out the consequences of a name conflict with an attribute of :class:`Base2`.
-The depth-first rule makes no differences between direct and inherited attributes of :class:`Base1`.)

-For :term:`new-style class`\es, the method resolution order changes dynamically to support cooperative calls to :func:`super`.
+In fact, it is slightly more complex than that; the method resolution order changes dynamically to support cooperative calls to :func:`super`.
 This approach is known in some other multiple-inheritance languages as call-next-method and is more powerful than the super call found in single-inheritance languages.

-With new-style classes, dynamic ordering is necessary because all  cases of multiple inheritance exhibit one or more diamond relationships (where one at least one of the parent classes can be accessed through multiple paths from the bottommost class).
-For example, all new-style classes inherit from :class:`object`, so any case of multiple inheritance provides more than one path to reach :class:`object`.
+Dynamic ordering is necessary because all cases of multiple inheritance exhibit one or more diamond relationships (where at least one of the parent classes can be accessed through multiple paths from the bottommost class).
+For example, all classes inherit from :class:`object`, so any case of multiple inheritance provides more than one path to reach :class:`object`.
 To keep the base classes from being accessed more than once, the dynamic algorithm linearizes the search order in a way that preserves the left-to-right ordering specified in each class, that calls each parent only once, and that is monotonic (meaning that a class can be subclassed without affecting the precedence order of its parents).
 Taken together, these properties make it possible to design reliable and extensible classes with multiple inheritance.
 For more detail, see http://www.python.org/download/releases/2.3/mro/.